Home > Glossary of Terms

-Angular Misalignment LossThe optical power loss caused by the angular deviation from the optimum alignment of source to optical fiber, fiber-to-fiber, or fiber-to-detector.
+Angular Misalignment LossThe optical power loss is caused by the angular deviation from the optimum alignment of the source to optical fiber, fiber-to-fiber, or fiber-to-detector.
 See also: Extrinsic joint loss; Lateral offset loss.

 AnodeThe element of an electron tube or semiconductor device towards which the primary electron stream flows.
 It can be thought of as the positive potential terminal.

-Anti-Reflection (AR) CoatingA thin layer of material applied to an optical surface to reduce reflectance and to increase transmittance.
-The ideal value of the refractive index of a single-layered film is the square root of the product of the refractive indices on either side of the surface to which it is applied, the ideal optical thickness being one quarter of wavelength.
+Anti-Reflection (AR) CoatingA thin layer of material is applied to an optical surface to reduce reflectance and increase transmittance.
+The ideal value of the refractive index of a single-layered film is the square root of the product of the refractive indices on either side of the surface to which it is applied, the ideal optical thickness being one-quarter of the wavelength.